Skip to main content

 The Platform team recently released changes to teamshares-rails that allowed almost all the assets for a component to live in the same folder: the Ruby class, Slim template view, Stimulus controller, preview, and stylesheet.
 In order to do that, we were previously wrapping every component in a <ts-wrapper> tag, which served as a top-level wrapper element for the Stimulus controller and a generated CSS class that would encapsulate the component’s style rules.
 However, this wrapper element caused some problems in terms of styling, since it added a new level of hierarchy to the DOM.
 (More details here.)

-Our new pattern (as of late January, 2024) is twofold:
+Our new pattern (as of October 2024) is twofold:

 View Components no longer get wrapped by default.
-Wrapping is now opt-in via the enable_wrapper class method, called within the component’s class definition:
+Wrapping is now opt-in via the with_component_assets class method, called within the component’s class definition:

 class SharedUI::Demo::Component < SharedUI::ApplicationComponent